-- 1. Determination of pH of different foods.
-(2 Hours) - 2.
-Selection and purchase criteria of raw materials (cereal, pulses, vegetables, fruits and eggs) (2 Hours) - 3.
+- Determination of pH of different foods.
+(2 Hours) Selection and purchase criteria of raw materials (cereal, pulses, vegetables, fruits and eggs) Effect of the transmission of transmission of the transmission of transmission of - 3.
 Effect of heat on milk processing.
 (2 Hours)

 4. Effect of acid and alkali on milk processing.
-(2 Hours) 5.
-Egg white foam formation (2 Hours) 6.
+5. Egg white foam formation (2 Hours) 6.
 Factors affecting egg white foam stability (4 Hours) 7.
 Green ring formation in boiled eggs and its prevention (2 Hours) 8.
 Determination of the quality of an egg (2 Hours) 9.
-Behaviour of sugar at various temperatures (4 Hours) 10 Preparation of crystalline candies (2 Hours) 11.
+Behaviour of sugar at various temperatures (4 Hours) 10.
+Preparation of crystalline candies (2 Hours) 11.
 Preparation of non-crystalline candies (2 Hours) 12.
 Determination of smoke point of different fats and oil (2 Hours) 13.
-Preparation of emulsions - mayonnaise (2
+Preparation of emulsions - mayonnaise (2 Hours)